jarzanman/jarzanman.github.io/_posts/2023-01-31-japanese-electronic-music.md

 ### Haruomi Hosono and Yellow Magic Orchestra

 Grandson of the sole Japanese passenger and survivor of the Titanic, Haruomi Hosono was born in Tokyo in 1947 and grew up listening to FEN, the radio station serving the U.S. military during their time in Japan.
 All of the music he listened to was in English, and a lot of it was from California in particular.
 At the time, there was a psychedelic music movement happening on the West Coast, and this would be his first major influence in his style and career.
-In an interview by Red Bull Music Academy, Hosono says:

-> I was thoroughly Americanized, I even regretted that I wasn’t American.
+In an interview by Red Bull Music Academy, Hosono says, "I was thoroughly Americanized, I even regretted that I wasn’t American."

 Among his other early influences were Western comedies, namely Charlie Chaplin and Jacques Tati, and Taishō-era poetry.
 Hosono mentioned listening to Martin Denny as a kid, and specifically taking inspiration from the animal calls and singing birds used throughout his music.
 He would take all of these influences with him and infuse them into his music as he grew up to be the legendary multi-instrumentalist renowned in Japan and around the rest of the world that he is today.